 In order to be excused from participation in physical education, a student must present an appropriate excuse from his or her parent/guardian or from a person licensed under the Medical Practice Act.
 The excuse may be based on medical or religious prohibitions.
 An excuse because of medical reasons must include a signed statement from a person licensed under the Medical Practice Act that corroborates the medical reason for the request.
-An excuse based on religious reason for the request.
+An excuse based on religious reasons must include a signed statement from a member of the clergy that corroborates the religious reason for the request.

-A student in grades 7-8 may submit a written request to the building principal requesting to be excused From physical education courses because of the student's ongoing participation in an interscholastic or extracurricular athletic program.
+A student in grades 7-8 may submit a written request to the building principal requesting to be excused from physical education courses because of the student's ongoing participation in an interscholastic or extracurricular athletic program.
 The building principal will evaluate requests on a case-by-case basis.

-Students with an Individualized Education Program (IEP) may also be excused from physical education courses for reasons stated in Handbook Procedure 10:301.
+Students with an Individualized Education Program may also be excused from physical education courses for reasons stated in Handbook Procedure 10.301.